Live! (Frederica von Stade album): Reviews

-It was refreshing that, as was her wont, she had sought out music that many listeners would be unfamiliar with.
-Even when choosing from the well-thumbed scores of Italian arie antiche, she mad managed to find some that few of us would have heard before.
-And her twentieth-century American songs were "all worth knowing" too.
+The performer selected music that included works that were less familiar to many listeners.
+Her repertoire included Italian arie antiche, including pieces that were relatively unfamiliar to the audience, as well as American songs from the 20th century.

 Her performances were "wonderful ... in her own exquisite style".
 She brought "her customary and much-praised musicality, lovely tone and sensitive control of dynamics to just about everything in this latest programme".
 Her American songs in particular were sung with "great charm and excellent diction".
 In some of her earlier records, the sheer beauty of her vocalism had not always been matched by the quality of her interpretations.
 But there was now "a certain intensity in her singing that is most welcome".

 As usual, Martin Katz was an excellent partner at the piano, and the audio quality of CBS's digital recording was exceptionally good.

 David Shengold wrote about the album in Opera News in 2016, reviewing a box set of von Stade CDs in which it was included.
 He praised her performance of Alessandro Scarlatti's "Se tu della mia morte" as "particularly exquisite" and her version of Ravel's Cinq mélodies populaires grecques as "affectingly done".

 The album was also reviewed in The complete Penguin stereo record and cassette guide, which described it as "taken from a live recital with von Stade vivacious and characterful in generally lightweight repertory".
 Its sound quality, the book said, was "kind to the voice and naturally balanced".